6 Things to Know About Neuroendocrine Tumors

 Neuroendocrine tumors (NET) are rare.
 Neuroendocrine cells are all over your body, so these tumors can originate in several different sites, each of which will have unique biologic features.
 Carcinoid tumors are the most commonly detected NET and originate from the lungs or gastrointestinal tract.

 The vast majority of neuroendocrine tumors have no established causative link.
 There is a subset of NET patients where the risk of developing a NET in one or more sites is linked to a genetic disorder.
-Multiple endocrine neoplasia syndromes (MEN) are associated with cancers in the thyroid, parathyroid, pancreas, and adrenal gland.
+An example of such a genetic syndrome is multiple endocrine neoplasia syndromes, which are associated with cancers in the thyroid, parathyroid, pancreas and adrenal gland.
 If you have any family members who have experienced cancers in one or more of these locations, you may need to be evaluated for MEN.

 These tumors are staged using the AJCC staging system that evaluates the primary site, involvement of lymph nodes in the area, or any evidence of metastases to other organs.
 Depending on the location of the primary tumor, other features are used to determine a treatment plan.
 These include the size and location of the primary, tumor grade, and somatostatin receptor status.
 All these variables will weigh into treatment recommendations.

 Treatment recommendations have not been completely standardized for NET and therefore it is important to be evaluated within the context of a multidisciplinary program that includes the entire range of treatment options.
 Even if this opinion is used to get treatment elsewhere, the recommendations are often individualized based on the unique features of a patient’s case.

 In some cases, no treatment is required after the primary tumor is removed.
 In most cases with metastatic disease, systemic treatment is often recommended.
 In some cases, chemotherapy is used.